max-brambach/nuQLOUD/README.md

 ## 🧪 Usage

-A Jupyter notebook is included as a usage example.
+Two Jupyter notebooks are included as a usage examples.

-Open and run: nuQLOUD_example_notebook.ipynb

-This notebook walks through how to:

-Load point cloud data
-Generate organizational features
-Visualize the resulting structures
+1. `nuQLOUD_example_synthetic_data.ipynb`: A lightweight introduction to feature generation with nuQLOUD using generated, synthetic data.
+A great place to  try out nuQLOUD quickly and on low-performance computers.
+2. `nuQLOUD_example_real_data.ipynb`: An example of nuQLOUD feature generation and clustering using real data from a 48 hpf zebrafish embryo.
+This notebook goes beyond the previous one and also illustrates how organisational motifs and archetypes are identified.
+Feature generation will be slow on low-performance computers.

 ## 📂 Repository Overview